niveklabs/tfwriter/fortios/r/fortios_system_gretunnel.md

   checksum_reception = null
   # checksum_transmission - (optional) is a type of string
   checksum_transmission = null
+  # diffservcode - (optional) is a type of string
+  diffservcode = null
   # dscp_copying - (optional) is a type of string
   dscp_copying = null
   # interface - (optional) is a type of string